skybet/skybet.github.io/_posts/2021-09-21-being-right-is-just-the-beginning.md

 So how exactly do you make a non-revenue generating business area like InfoSec not cost money get its own way?

-This is where I revealed my final subterfuge for the DC151 crowd - not only was this a boring management talk, this was _also_ and boring Security Architecture talk!
+This is where I revealed my final subterfuge for the DC151 crowd - not only was this a boring management talk, this was _also_ a boring Security Architecture talk!

 At Sky Betting & Gaming we've weaponised compliance and used it in what I like to refer to as "selective relieving of friction" - we introduced a very stripped down version of a very old idea - patterns - and made them work for our audience.